-- 2.1 This policy applies to the whole School including the Early Years Foundation Stage (EYFS). - 2.2 This policy (together with the School rules and all School policies on behaviour and discipline) applies to all pupils at the School and at all times when a pupil is: - 2.2.1 in or at School; - 2.2.2 representing the School or wearing School uniform; - 2.2.3 travelling to or from School; - 2.2.4 on School-organised trips; - 2.2.5 associated with the School at any time. - 2.3 This policy shall also apply to pupils at all times and places in circumstances where failing to apply this policy may: - 2.3.1 affect the health, safety or well-being of a member of the School community or a member of the public; - 2.3.2 have repercussions for the orderly running of the School; or - 2.3.3 bring the School into disrepute.
+- 2.1 This policy applies to the whole School including the Early Years Foundation Stage (EYFS). - 2.2 This policy (together with the School rules and all School policies on behaviour and discipline) applies to all pupils at the School and at all times when a pupil is: - 2.2.1 in or at School; - 2.2.2 representing the School or wearing School uniform; - 2.2.3 travelling to or from School; - 2.2.4 on School-organised trips; - 2.2.5 associated with the School at any time.
+This includes times when they are outside the School boundaries or outside normal school hours, but are evidently pupils of the School to others who may be affected by their behaviour. - 2.3 This policy shall also apply to pupils at all times and places in circumstances where failing to apply this policy may: - 2.3.1 affect the health, safety or well-being of a member of the School community or a member of the public; - 2.3.2 have repercussions for the orderly running of the School; or - 2.3.3 bring the School into disrepute.